 This course includes developmentally appropriate practices in group settings for school-age children.
-Emphasis is placed on principles of development, environmental planning, and positive guidance techniques.
-Upon completion, students should be able to discuss developmental principles for all children ages five to twelve and plan and implement developmentally-appropriate activities.
+Emphasis is placed on principles of development, environmental planning, and positive guidance techniques and program development.
+Upon completion, students should be able to discuss developmental principles for culturally, linguistically, and ability diverse children ages five to twelve and plan and implement developmentally appropriate programs and activities.